TRACKING: First of two severe weather chances tonight

-We are under a level 2 out of 5 risk for severe weather today.
+We are under a level 2 out of 5 risk for severe weather tonight for our southeastern areas.
 Large hail, damaging wind gusts, and tornadoes are all possible.

 Areas south of highway 20 are under a level 3 risk for severe weather for tomorrow, while the rest of the area is under a level 2 risk.
 Damaging wind gusts and large hail are the main threats, but an isolated tornado or two is still possible.